Interested in Applying?

 If I’m accepted into the class, does this mean I’m admitted to UW-Madison?

 Students admitted to Odyssey enter UW-Madison as special students.
 Special students take classes at the university but are not enrolled in a degree program.
 Like other special students, Odyssey students receive UW-Madison photo IDs and have many of the same benefits as students in degree programs (for example bus passes and access to campus athletic and other facilities).
-Once completing the Odyssey course, some students choose to apply to UW-Madison in degree programs.
+Upon completing the Odyssey course, some students choose to apply to UW-Madison in degree programs.

 Who can I call with questions?